smartsheet-platform/smartsheet-python-sdk/README.md

 ## Fetch the History of a Cell

 The full history of each Cell can be fetched.
-Note that this operation is expensive (from a rate limiting perspective).
+Note that this operation is expensive (from a rate limiting perspective) and the API currently does not support pagination of Cell history records.

 ```
 for cell_version in sheet[1][0].fetchHistory():